 Jack Lake has been a site for research and recreation for decades.
 Community members in the Jack’s Lake Association (JLA) have been advocating for nature protection, documenting the natural history and contributing to citizen science, from loon counts to water sampling, for many years.
 The JLA has spearheaded wetland evaluations (two designated as provincially significant) and species at risk studies (over 30 species identified) to demonstrate the area’s significant ecological value and bring it to the attention of local elected officials.
 The association has generated the support of 1,600 local residents and eight organizations against mineral exploration and quarrying.
 It also opposes logging due to habitat destruction and harm to species at risk.

 “We’ve got the science.
 We’ve done evaluations and almost every citizen science project out there.
 We think this is an area that should just be set aside from future resource extraction and development that would harm the existing status,” says Steve Kerr, Director of Environment at the JLA and retired fisheries biologist.

-Jackie started with Ontario Nature in 2012 as a member of the Youth Council and rejoined in 2020 in her current role as Protected Places Assistant.
+Jackie started with Ontario Nature in 2012 as a member of the Youth Council and rejoined in 2020 in her current role as Protected Places Coordinator.
 She graduated in 2019 with a B.A. in integrative biology from Harvard College.
 Growing up in Toronto, Jackie’s love for nature grew from frequent visits to the zoo and family road trips around Southern Ontario.
 Her hobbies include skating, baking and exploring trails.